jaegertracing/documentation/content/docs/next-release/apis.md

 ### JSON over HTTP (n/a)

 There is no official Jaeger JSON format that can be accepted by the collector.
-In the future the Protobuf-generated JSON may be supported.
+In the future the OpenTelemetry JSON may be supported.

 ### Zipkin Formats (stable)